huangnoah/zkorgchart/README.md

 Create some SpaceTree nodes and combine all nodes together.
 The ItemRenderer is used to customize the value which shows on the node label.
-The component will call the default renderer which regards **org.zkoss.lang.Objects.toString(yourBean)** as the node label if you don't customize the renderer.
+You can customize the item renderer if you don't want to use template tag in zul or override object#toString().

 **Composer**